jeffmhopkins/Open-Woodwind-Project/src/osc_configuration_for_linux_touchosc/readme.md

 to **~/.config/autostart/.desktop** (this is the autostart script for the Raspbian window manager)

-# Configure Patchbay for auto MIDI Routing
+# Linux - Configure Jack Patchbay for auto MIDI Routing

 Jack then needs a patchbay setup where it auto patches the MIDI as follows:
 1. Controller (ALSA) to Synth (ALSA) (this allows your controller to send MIDI to the synth)